artclarke/humble-video/README.md

 * GNU c++ compilers
 * YASM (for assembly)
-* The Xuggle-Swig version of Swig (Use https://github.com/artclarke/xuggle-swig to get JavaDoc generated).
+* pkg-config
-  If you can't do that, you must use Swig 1.3.  **SWIG 2.0 will not work with Humble Video.**
+* The Humble-Swig version of Swig (Use https://github.com/artclarke/humble-swig to get JavaDoc generated).
 * Doxygen & DOT (for C++ documentation)
 * Valgrind (for auto memory leak detection -- try 'make memcheck')
 * Java JDK 1.6 or higher